3 reasons why writing should be a priority for you as a scientist

 If you want that people read your article, that one that has cost you sweat and tears, you need to work on your visibility and the visibility of your work.
 There are thousands of academic papers being published daily.
 So if you want that other scientists and the general public, people that with their taxes probably funded your research, know about your work, you’ll need to write a bit more to help them.
 Think about posts on Twitter, abstracts to communicate your work in a conference or a press release.
 Although these are shorter pieces of text, they are still critical for your academic career and will need your time!

 So basically, as a scientist, you need to write a lot, all the time.
 And you need to be sure that you are doing it so you can achieve your goals, whatever they are!
 Getting more specific, it all starts with writing your results.
 Those experimental papers will be the basis of your success as an early-career scientist.
 So please, go and learn to write, because it is a skill that you can learn and become better with practice.
 Read tutorials on Google, buy a book, buy another one.
 Or take a course.
-For example, my course on Mindful Scientific Writing! ;) And guess what, the registration period is opening next week!
-To celebrate that, I’d like to invite you to my live FREE webinar “5 writing mistakes we scientists make and how to fix them”.
-You just need to register here!
+For example, my course on Mindful Scientific Writing!
+Just sign up in the interested list to know when the next edition opens!